 When you’re recording, you’re essentially taking a photograph, but with sound, and if you’re preparing for a photo, you’re probably going to want to try to look your best.
 The same goes with recording audio; you’ll want to do everything in your power to sound perfect.

-During the recording process, there is the possibility of there being those pesky overtones no matter how flawless your technique actually is.
-Because of how these accessories mute and dampen the strings, they help you keep your recording clean by minimizing the extra noise that can potentially mess up what would be a really good take.
+During the recording process, there is the possibility of there being those pesky overtones, no matter how flawless your technique is or if you have the best guitar pickups, amp, etc. Because of how these accessories mute and dampen the strings, they help you keep your recording clean by minimizing the extra noise that can potentially mess up what would be a really good take.

-Even if you’re not recording for a professional studio-quality album yet, these are still an amazing thing to have for doing things like creating demos or recording covers of your performances that you’ll be sharing with the world.
+Even if you’re not recording for a professional studio-quality album yet, these are still amazing tools to have for doing activities like creating demos or recording covers of your performances that you’ll be sharing with the world.

 3. They Can Add Clarity To Your Live Performances